Gift-Giving Guide for Dialysis Patients

 - Electronics – Typically dialysis patients spend 3-4 hours, three times per week at the dialysis center.
 This is a lot of time to just sit.
 If your budget allows it, consider buying an MP3 player, portable DVD player or electronic reader.
 Listening to music or watching movies can help your loved one pass the time.

 Gift ideas for home dialysis patients

 Is the person you want to treat on home hemodialysis (HHD) or peritoneal dialysis (PD)?
 Although home patients aren’t visiting a dialysis center every week, there are some gift ideas that could help with their treatments.

-- Furniture – If your loved one dialyzes in an uncomfortable chair, a new recliner or cushioned chair could make dialyzing at home more relaxed.
+- Furniture – A new recliner or cushioned chair could make dialyzing at home more relaxed.
 People who perform PD treatments at night use a cycler that’s typically placed on a nightstand next to the bed.
 If you have noticed the nightstand isn’t high enough (it should be about the height of the mattress) or your loved one has improvised to make a nightstand with what he has, consider purchasing one that will go with the room’s decor.